 After the color formula is stable, test adjacent issues separately

-Once the dye dissolves cleanly and the candle cures without bleed, change one secondary variable at a time instead of changing everything at once.
+Once the dye dissolves cleanly and the candle cures without bleed, test one adjacent variable at a time.

 Pre-Dissolve and Filter: The Fast Fix for Specks and Gritty Colors